 Vancouver has at least 30 craft breweries in the city.
 With so many breweries and so little time, the best way to enjoy and learn about Vancouver’s craft breweries is by booking this tour!
 On the classic brewery tour, guests get to visit three different craft breweries in three hours.
 All you have to do is bring a valid ID, and your tour guide will take care of the rest.

-The three-hour tour includes a local guide, a shuttle to every brewery, a one-on-one lesson of the brewing process, flights of beer tastings, a beer tasting journal, a behind-the-scenes look at each brewery.
+The three-hour tour includes a local guide, a shuttle to every brewery, a one-on-one lesson of the brewing process, flights of beer tastings, a beer tasting journal, and a behind-the-scenes look at each brewery.
 In addition, you also get to take home a complimentary Vancouver Brewery Tour glass, a perfect souvenir from Canada.